jeffvance/openshift-ceph-ex/mysql_ceph_template/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized mysql.

 ### Defining the Template File:
 Here is the [template file](ceph-mysql-template.yaml) which defines both the persistent volume claim (PVC) and the pod.
 The actual persistent volume (PV) has already been created in [example 3](../mysql_ceph_pvc), and is verified here.
-As in the other examples, the mysql pod/container needs to run privileged, and this is set in the container spec portion of the template.
+Note, as in the other examples, the mysql pod/container needs to run privileged, and this is set in the container spec portion of the template.

 ```
 $ oc get pv